procxx/ClassicShell/src/README.txt

 	Shift+Click on the start button

 *	Right-click on an item in the menu to delete, rename, sort, or perform other tasks

+*	The search box helps you find your programs without getting in the way of your keyboard shortcuts

 *	Available for 32 and 64-bit operating systems